MLanky/SimulateRobot/README.md

 In order to do that, you just need to remove "c" from "javac" in the above code and also remove the .java extension.
 Other things remain the same.

-java --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml YourFile
+java --module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml RobotClass.java

 This should work perfectly and help you run your javafx application from cmd.